 Port Security Identification Management

 idSoftware has been delivering port security software solutions since 1994, specializing in positive identification using the most current biometric technology.
-Our port security solutions are based on two core products: SecureGate Ports, a TWIC card reader and validation solution; and VisCheck Port, an integrated visitor and employee transaction and incident management system.
+Our security solutions are based on two core products: SecureGate, a TWIC® card reader and validation solution; and VisCheck, an integrated visitor and employee transaction and incident management system.

-Click on VisCheck Ports or SecureGate Ports for more specific information about our port security core solutions.
+Click on VisCheck or SecureGate for more specific information about our security core solutions.

 - US Coast Guard Maritime Safety Regulations - Both state and federal regulations address a number of issues involving maritime safety for vessels and crew.